Updated June 20, 2023

 Once you see the black spots in turning your vision into reality, it’s time to give it more meaning.
 Someone said so beautifully – There are no unrealistic goals, but rather unrealistic deadlines.
 The organization can only expand with deadlines.

 So, it’s time to set deadlines for each action step you’ve etched out before.
 Be specific, be realistic, and add a buffer to each deadline (at least 20% of the original time you thought would take the task to complete).

 Now you’ve got a whole list of things in your hand.
 You have already set the objectives, chunked them down into specific action steps, found the obstacles you may face a long and set deadlines for each task.

-If the communication strategy to employees finds it difficult to implement, find out reasons why.
-Is it an issue in regards to resources/abilities/clarity/communication?
+Once everything is done, ask your people to get to work according to the deadline.
+Create small feedback loops that help you get feedback for each task and how it is implemented Obtain feedback on the execution of each job.
+If the communication strategy to employees is difficult to implement, find out why.
+Is it an issue regarding resources/abilities/clarity/communication?
 And then take the necessary steps to change it.
-Implementation is very significant because without this the whole communication plan would go in vain.
+Implementation is very significant because the whole communication plan would fail without this

-Bonus tip – Take corrective measures
+10. Bonus tip – Take corrective measures

 Here are some articles that will help you to get more detail about the communication strategy plan so just go through the link.